CONAPAC: Our Staff

 Coordinator of Community-Based Conservation Programming

 Karin was born in Requena, a small town in the department of Loreto.
 Since she was little, she visited various communities on the Ucayali and Puinahua rivers, accompanying her mother in her work as a teacher.
 She is an Environmental Engineer passionate about the community-based conservation model with Indigenous peoples.
 She is working to strengthen the active participation of CONAPAC's partner communities in protecting their environment and promoting sustainable development.
-Karin firmly believes that community knowledge and leadership promote the value they give to the forest, positively impacting their lives.
+Karin firmly believes that leadership, traditional/community knowledge, and the inherent knowledge of conserving and protecting the natural environment must be given importance and respect; upon this respect, we can build our partnerships with communities.

 -